PK-35 Vantaa (men)

 PK-35 Vantaa (previously Pallokerho-35 or PK-35) was a Finnish men's football team, based in Vantaa.
 It last played in the Veikkausliiga, the top-tier men's football league in Finland.
 The team was based at the Myyrmäen jalkapallostadion in the Myyrmäki district of Vantaa at the time of its dissolution, after the 2016 season.

+The Helsinki-based PK-35 is the club's first team and currently competes in the new second-tier Ykkösliiga, starting in 2024.

 History

 PK-35 was founded in Vyborg in 1935.
 After the Finnish Winter War and Second World War, PK-35 was refounded in Helsinki in 1948.
 When PK-35 was coached by Pasi Rautiainen in the mid-1990s they were promoted to Finland's top division, the Veikkausliiga.
 After some economic troubles, the club's top representative team was acquired by Hjallis Harkimo and renamed FC Jokerit.
 The PK-35 club, however, continued with the other teams in lower divisions using its original name.
 PK-35 was promoted to Kakkonen in 2001 and to Ykkönen in 2005.